San Francisco Root Canal

 A root canal is one of those dental procedures no San Francisco patient wants to do, but you will feel like a new person once it’s completed.
 And when Dr. Skoulas performs the procedure, patients feel even better.
 She understands the discomfort her patients are experiencing and always treats them with the respect they deserve.
 Her comforting personality makes even the toughest root canal easier to deal with.

 While Dr. Skoulas’ job is to fix any tooth problem, it’s her passion to put smiles back on her patients’ faces.
-Her San Francisco patients have busy lives and don’t have time to deal with tooth pain.
+Her San Francisco and Embarcadero patients have busy lives and don’t have time to deal with tooth pain.
 Because of this, she is always willing to alter her schedule around her patients’ schedules to ensure they can feel normal again as quickly as possible.
 The availability, kindness, compassion, skill, and experience of Dr. Skoulas all lead to great results and unmatched trust for her patients.

 Schedule a Consultation Today